iugwuanyi/JS_metagenome-astrobio/README.md

 data files generated after processing metagenome sequences.
 The Data_files directory contains the taxonomy table, MAG taxonomy table, MAG abundance tables, and all files used as input for data analyses in R. The file JS_metagenome_sequence_analysis.r contains the
 R code used to analyze data generated after processing metagenome sequences.
-The raw metagenome sequences and MAGs can be found in the NCBI SRA archive under Bioproject number XXXXXXXX.
+The raw metagenome sequences and MAGs can be found in the NCBI SRA archive under Bioproject number PRJNA1080596.

 For questions, please contact me.